-- Block crawlers if required per capacity chart before attempting to raise boom. - 6.
+- Block crawlers if required per capacity chart before attempting to raise boom. - 3.
 Check appropriate capacity chart to see if crawlers must be blocked to raise boom.
-If so, proceed as follows: - a.
-Mark ground at center of front crawler roller and tumbler located under boom butt.

-See Crawler Blocking Diagram in Capacity Manual for blocking requirements.

-- b.
-Slowly travel in reverse several feet. - c.
-Place required blocking on ground at points marked in step 3a. - d.
-Repeat step 5 while traveling onto blocking. - 7.
-Install top connector pins (View C).

-8. Slowly raise mast (boom up) only enough to align bottom connector holes in butt with bottom connector holes in insert (View E).
+If so, proceed as follows: - Mark ground at center of front crawler roller and tumbler located under boom butt. - See Crawler Blocking Diagram in Capacity Manual for blocking requirements. - b.
+Slowly travel in reverse several feet. - Place required blocking on ground at points marked in step 3a. - d.
+Repeat step 2 while traveling onto blocking. - 4.
+Install top connector pins (View B). - Slowly boom up only enough to align bottom connector holes in butt with bottom connector holes in insert (View C).

-- Do not allow bottom connectors in butt to bottom out against bottom connectors in insert while performing step 8. - Do not continue to boom up after bottom connector pins are installed.
+- Do not allow bottom connectors in butt to bottom out against bottom connectors in insert while performing step 5. - Do not continue to boom up after bottom connector pins are installed.